Full User Import Template:

 Optional upload only fields:

-InviteForAuthenticationMethod: This field allows you to specify that a Contributor is to be invited when the import file is processed.
-If you leave this value blank then the Contributor will created/updated, but not invited to log in.
-There are three types of authentication methods for which a Contributor can be invited, only some of which will apply to your organization:
+InviteForAuthenticationMethod: This field allows you to specify that a user is to be invited when the import file is processed.
+If you leave this value blank then the user will created/updated, but not invited to log in.
+There are three types of authentication methods for which a user can be invited, only some of which will apply to your organization:

 - "JOSTLE" for authenticating using Jostle credentials.
-If you did not sign up through Google Apps Marketplace, and you are not set up for Single Sign-On then this would be the only applicable value for you.
-If you signed up through Google Apps Marketplace or you are set up for Single Sign-On, then you can only specify this value if you have not disabled Jostle-managed passwords.
+If you did not sign up through G Suite (Google Workspace) Marketplace, and you are not set up for Single Sign-On then this would be the only applicable value for you.
+If you signed up through G Suite/Workplace Marketplace or you are set up for Single Sign-On, then you can only specify this value if you have not disabled Jostle-managed passwords.

 - "GOOGLE" for authentication using Google credentials.
-You can specify this value if you signed up through Google Apps Marketplace.
+You can specify this value if you signed up through G Suite/Workspace Marketplace.

 - "SSO" for authentication using Single Sign-On credentials.
 You can specify this value is you are set up for Single Sign-On.

-NOTE—while on Administration settings > Bulk manage Contributors > Import Contributors > Jostle Contributor template use the drop down menu next to Invite to indicate the types of Contributors you wish to invite with your import.
+NOTE—while on Administration Settings > User Data to/from Other Systems > Import Users (CSV) > Jostle User Template use the drop down menu next to Invite to indicate the types of users you wish to invite with your import.

-If you select to not invite ("no one") as part of the import, then this field will be ignored and all Contributors will be set to the organization's default.
-You will then be able to change the login type when you do the invitation through the Contributor invite page.
+If you select to not invite ("no one") as part of the import, then this field will be ignored and all users will be set to the organization's default.
+You will then be able to change the login type when you do the invitation through the Invite Users page.